 WHY MARINA ONE DESERVES ATTENTION

 My name is Benson Koh.
-I am a boutique developer and a full-time professional real estate agent running SRI, one of the most dynamic real estate agency in the Singapore real estate scene.
-I eat, play and sleep real estate since leaving the full-time national service 9 years ago.
+I am a boutique developer and a managing partner/co founder of SRI, one of the most dynamic real estate agency in the Singapore real estate scene.
+I eat, play and sleep real estate since leaving the full-time national service 11 years ago.
 You can read my professional profile on me in Linkedin here.

-This blog is generally about real estate in general and sometimes (yes, sometimes) about my own personal musings in life.
+This blog is mostly about real estate and my own muses.

 Following up with the previous guide on ABSD and SSD, Dorothy Tay the principle solicitor for Legalworks has shared with us four more new scenarios which she has posed to IRAS.
 These are IRAS official answers.